celo-org/docs/docs/protocol/transaction/erc20-transaction-fees.md

 ```

 :::info
-To get details about the underlying token of the adapter you can call `adpatedToken` function on the adapter address, which will return the underlying token address.
+To get details about the underlying token of the adapter you can call `adaptedToken` function on the adapter address, which will return the underlying token address.
 :::